ClickCease

-Have You Been Charged With a Crime of Domestic Violence or Assault in Rockville, Maryland?
+Domestic Violence or Assault in Rockville, Maryland?

-If you have been or you may be charged with a domestic violence offense, such as assault, false imprisonment, or misuse of the telephone, call Emden Law to schedule a confidential consultation with domestic violence attorney in Maryland so that we can evaluate your legal rights and ensure that the potential for long-time consequences is minimized.
+If you have been or you may be charged with a domestic violence offense, such as assault, false imprisonment, or misuse of the telephone, call Emden Law to schedule a confidential consultation with a domestic violence attorney in Maryland so that we can evaluate your legal rights and ensure that the potential for long-time consequences is minimized.

 We have worked with executives, established business owners, and others facing domestic abuse charges.
 Being charged with and convicted of a crime can have an enormous emotional, reputational, and financial consequence for you.
-We help to preserve your financial and reputational positions and those of your partners, who may be affected by the outcome of your criminal case.
+We help to preserve your monetary and reputational positions and those of your partners, who may be affected by the outcome of your criminal case.

 Overview of Domestic Violence in Maryland

-There are two categories of Domestic Violence cases in the law.
-The first involves restraining orders in which a judge must decide whether to prevent people who know each other from having further contact for a specific period of time.
-They are civil cases and do not carry criminal penalties ( unless someone later violates the court’s order).
-The other category are criminal cases in which the government charges someone with a crime involving domestic violence.
+The other category is criminal cases in which the government charges someone with a crime involving domestic violence.
 These charges carry criminal penalties, like jail.
-Domestic violence is typically coercive behavior including physical, sexual, economic, emotional or psychological abuse of one family member or romantic partner by another.
+Domestic violence is typically coercive behavior, including physical, sexual, economic, emotional, or psychological abuse of one family member (including psychological abuse of a child and psychological abuse of a parent) or romantic partner (marital abuse) by another.
 In Maryland and Washington D.C., domestic violence includes assault, battery, certain sex crimes, stalking, kidnapping, or false imprisonment.
 The penalties for a domestic violence conviction are serious and can be life-changing, but many defenses are available.
 Although you may have been arrested for domestic violence, you might not have actually broken any law.
-Contacting Marc Emden as soon as possible would provide you the best opportunity for a successful defense.
+Contacting Marc Emden as soon as possible would provide you with the best opportunity for a successful defense.

 Speak with a Domestic Abuse Attorney in Rockville MD